pauwels-labs/redact-docs/source/client.rst

 * ``Cookie sid=<session ID>``

-  * The session ID is used internally by the client to associate the request with a session in its session store
+  * The session ID is used internally by the Redact-client to associate the request with a session in its session store

 Path Parameters
 ~~~~~~~~~~~~~~~

 * ``<token>`` is a random, 256-bit, upper-case alphanumeric CSRF token that is
-  generated and used internally by the client
+  generated and used internally by the Redact-client.

 Query Parameters
 ~~~~~~~~~~~~~~~~